-After my visit with the doctor and his/her team in the morning I would call Jesse and let him know what they said.
+After my visit with the doctor and his/her team in the morning I would call my husband and let him know what they said.
 We would talk about his upcoming day and my plans for the day.
 (Mayo provided six cordless phones to the patients to make phone calls because they understand how vital it is that you stay connected to your support system.)
-I usually called Jesse 2-3 times per day.
+I usually called my husband 2-3 times per day.
 He could hear the confidence building in my voice every day.

 While the doctor’s made rounds, we had an opportunity to study/read before our classes started for the day.
 The nurses and social workers taught the classes on everything from self-esteem to resilience.
 We were usually given a bit of homework to complete for discussion at the next class.
 We were also to put to use the techniques we were learning for stress management and cognitive restructuring.
 Classes lasted all day.

 We also got to take part in occupational and art therapy.
 Occupational therapy involved making a schedule for myself each day to keep me busy.

 My favorite activity was art therapy and visiting the art room where there were endless tubes of paint, brushes and other art supplies.
 The occupational therapist played the radio during our time and I loved listening to music and painting away.
 I found this so helpful that I practice my own form of art therapy at home.
 I always have markers/colored pencils around to serve as a distraction when needed.